roelofjan-elsinga/roelofjan-elsinga/README.md

 🖥️ I'm blogging about tech / programming on my [personal website](https://roelofjanelsinga.com)

-👋 I'm looking for freelance projects, so if you're looking for help with some of these things:
+👋 I'm for hire for freelance projects, so if you're looking for help with some of these:

 - PHP
 - Laravel
+- Docker
 - Golang
 - Ansible
 - Tailwindcss